continue-revolution/sd-webui-animatediff/docs/features.md

 Technically all features available for AnimateDiff + SD1.5 are also available for (AnimateDiff / HotShot) + SDXL.
 However, I have not tested all of them.
 I have tested infinite context generation and prompt travel; I have not tested ControlNet.
 If you find any bug, please report it to me.

 Unfortunately, neither of these 2 motion modules are as good as those for SD1.5, and there is NOTHING I can do about it (they are just poorly trained).
+Also, there seem to be no ControlNets comparable to what [@lllyasviel](https://github.com/lllyasviel) had trained for Sd1.5.
 I strongly discourage anyone from applying SDXL for video generation.
 You will be VERY disappointed if you do that.